Over the last few years the Sydney and Melbourne property markets have gone gangbusters.

 Dozens and dozens of properties purchased by investors will be released to the rental market at once… and if you’re a landlord in that building, you have no scarcity value or ‘unique factor’ within the property to help you entice a tenant and stand out from your neighbours.

-Paying $2m for a property that rents for $1,200 a week equates to a miniscule yield and you can do far better than that by diversifying your investment dollars across several smaller, more affordable properties, as long as each of these properties is investment grade.
+Paying $2m for a property that rents for $1,200 a week equates to a miniscule yield and you could do far better than that by focusing on more advanced strategies such as development.

 Unless you really know what you’re doing, and I mean you have the runs on the board in planning, strategising and executing a large-scale renovation – I would recommend against this strategy.